KucharovAslbek/KucharovAslbek/README.md

 ### Hi there, I'm Aslbek Kucharov👋

-## I'm a Studnet and Frontend Developer!!
+## I'm a student and frontend developer!!

 - 🌱 I want to be a Fullstack developer.
 - 🥅 2021 Goals: Contribute more to Open Source projects